bagder/uncurled/mine/curl.md

 In November 1998, I posted an update on the website celebrating "over 300 downloads" of the latest release.

-The project remained a command line tool for a while, and after the summar of 2000 we introduced **libcurl** to the world.
+The project remained a command line tool for a while, and after the summer of 2000 we introduced **libcurl** to the world.
 A library that would bring "curl powers" to applications that wanted it.